LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---

-# Payment transactions

-A payment in Litium has multiple transactions, they keep track of how much money is _Authorized_, how much of the authorized amount that is _Captured_ or _Cancelled_, and how much of the captured amount is _Refunded_.

-* **Init**: Litium has initialized a payment in the PSP

-* **Authorize**: The buyer has committed to pay (usually money is reserved in the buyers financial institution)

-* **Capture**: Money is actually moved from buyer to seller - can only be done based on a authorize transaction

-  * _Certain payment methods such as Swish / Bank direct debit moves money directly, without a reservation step (authorize transaction is created, and immediately followed by a Capture transaction)_

-* **Cancel**: An authorization can also be cancelled - can only be done based on a authorize transaction

-* **Refund**: A capture may be refunded back to the buyer - can only be done based on one or more capture transactions

-Transactions **may** have connections to order rows but this is not required

-???

-Not always a credit card, example Klarna will be in Authorize state even if the buyer has selected to pay by invoice.

----

 # Order fulfilment (Shipping) using ERP

 1. Fulfilment starts when Litium sends an order to the ERP

-1. Litium creates a new _Shipment_ in _Init_ state and calculates the value of the shipment
+1. When the ERP then notify Litium that a shipment is ready to send Litium creates a new _Shipment_ in _Init_ state and calculates the value of the shipment

 1. The shipment state is changed to state _Processing_, in the state transition event the payment is captured: